-Bangladesh is the most densely populated country in the world, as well as one of the poorest.
-Although the country is very fertile, it is also prone to cyclones and flooding.
-Agriculture does not provide enough jobs with 75% of the population living in the countryside.
-The average annual income is only $380, and malnutrition and illiteracy are widespread.
+Bangladesh is the most densely populated country in the world, it is also one of the poorest.
+Despite it being very fertile, it is also prone to cyclones and flooding.
+75% of the population live in the countryside but agriculture does not provide enough jobs for all.
+Poverty, malnutrition, and illiteracy are widespread.

-Due to Bangladesh being prone to cyclones, Islamic Relief has pioneered on disaster risk reduction activities, reducing the potential risk to communities from a natural disaster such as a cyclone.
-These initiatives have included the the development of advanced early warning systems, construction of shelters; building houses on plinths, developing farming methods that do not destroy crops with excessive water as well as a variety of training sessions, including on First Aid and Rescue.
+As Bangladesh is prone to cyclones, Islamic Relief has pioneered disaster risk reduction activities.
+Reducing the potential risk to communities from natural disasters.
+These initiatives have included the development of advanced early warning systems, construction of shelters, building houses on plinths, developing farming methods that do not destroy crops with excessive water as well as a variety of training sessions on First Aid and Rescue.